fbpx

 That said, there isn’t any evidence yet for what that schedule should look like.
 Dermatologists and patients mostly must rely on trial and error to determine how often products like retinol should be used.
 “It may be, and we don’t know the answer, that rotating retinol or vitamin A might be better,” Dr. Day says.
 “But do you want to rotate it three days a week, or five days a week, or use it for three months and then take a month off?
 We just don’t know. “

-Additionally, if your skin is sensitive to retinol, you may me better off with a different active ingredient altogether.
+Additionally, if your skin is sensitive to retinol, you may be better off with a different active ingredient altogether.
 “One of my mottos is that red skin is a red flag,” Dr. Gross says.
 “If you are seeing redness or irritation from a product like a retinol, stop using it.
 I don’t recommend resuming use of the product a few days later.
 Instead, move on to a different product that isn’t irritating and stay on it daily.
 You will see better results.”

 Is Skin Cycling Necessary?

 You should be using products as they are recommended to be used, or as directed by a dermatologist.
-The labels on products like exfoliators and face masks will note how often they suggest usage for results, and many times that is once or twice a week.
+The labels on products like exfoliators and face masks will note how often they suggest usage for results.
+And many times that is once or twice a week.
 But daily products can severely lessen their effectiveness if not used regularly.

 “You really need a daily and consistent regimen to get the maximum benefits of your skin-care routine,” Dr. Gross says.
 “If you are seeing irritation from a product, look for one that is less potent or is formulated with a cocktail of soothing ingredients to reduce redness.”

 Right now, there isn’t any evidence that these once or twice weekly treatments need to be isolated from each other.
 You probably won’t ruin your exfoliation if you use a hydrating mask on the same day.
 “There are things like steroids that you want to be super careful of,” Dr. Day says.
-“But everything else, you might have some increased benefit from it if you cycle it, but if you don’t, you’ll be okay.”
+“But with everything else, you might have some increased benefit from it if you cycle it, but if you don’t, you’ll be okay.”

 Ultimately, you can think of skin cycling as extra credit for your skin.
 “It’s an advanced thing for people who are super motivated, but it’s not an essential thing, where if you’re not doing it, you’re hurting yourself,” Dr. Day says.
 “It’s advanced coursework for extra credit.”